rpeleias-v1/spring_boot_actuator_talk/third-handson/README.md

-<h2>First Project Hands on - Spring Boot Actuator 1.X Setup</h2>
+<h2>Third project Hands on - Spring Boot Actuator 1.X endpoints customization</h2>

-In this first Hands on, Spring Boot Actuator Setup will be shown.
-Also, obligated Spring Boot MVC Dependency will be steup as pre requisite for success Actuator avalability.
+In this third Hands on, Health Indication endpoint will be customized.
+Also, it will be described how to create custom endpoints implementing **Endpoint** interface.

 <h3> Hands on flow:</h3>

-* Spring Boot and Spring MVC Setup
+* /health endpoint extension and customization.
-* Spring Boot Security Basic setup
-* Actuator port setup
-* Actuator custom name Setup
+* Custom actuator`s endpoint creation.

 <h3>Project execution</h3>